probsys/sppl/README.md

 ### Tests

-To run the test suite as a user, first install with `pip install 'sppl[tests]'` and then run:
+To run the test suite as a user, first install the test dependencies:

+    $ python -m pip install 'sppl[tests]'

+Then run the test suite:

     $ python -m pytest --pyargs sppl